 - Mexican Immigration (INM) continues to provide law enforcement and public counter services across Mexico.
 However, due to reduced staffing, members of the public might experience long wait times for routine services.
 INM recommends monitoring its website and Twitter account for information about its current operating status.
 For information on extending your authorized stay in Mexico visit the nearest INM Office.

 Movement Restrictions – National COVID Stoplight System

-In order to protect the health and safety of our personnel and the public, we follow strict social distancing practices in our facilities.
+To protect the health and safety of our personnel and the public, we follow strict social distancing practices in our facilities.
 All applicants must wear face masks in our applicant service centers and consular waiting rooms.
-Any applicant with symptoms such as a cough, sore throat, or fever must reschedule their appointment or visa interview.
+Any applicant with symptoms such as a cough, sore throat, or fever must reschedule their appointment or visa interview with Visas_Mexico@state.gov

 - American Citizens Services (ACS)/Passport Services

 - Federal Benefits

 - For any questions or concerns regarding Social Security numbers, Social Security benefits, or other federal benefits: https://mx.usembassy.gov/fbu-inquiry-form/.

 - Visa Services: